Alucard in Hellsing does this on the Rio Hotel clerk to allow his coffin to be taken to his room.

 Sylar's gesture when cutting off people's skulls is similar to the hand gesture the Jedi use when using Jedi Mind Tricks.

 In Forever Knight, the vampire masquerade would be shot to pieces without this ability.
 Some people are naturally immune, but it doesn't seem to be due to strong-mindedness so much as a biological quirk.
+Nick sometimes uses it to get his superiors off his back so he can get some work done.
+His coworkers (Both those who know how he does it and those who don't) really wish they could do the same.

 QI has a segment about Oscar the Hypodog, a dog who was allegedly able to hypnotize people.
 He supposed got loose in Edinburgh, and people were told to look for him but not to look in his eyes.